trivago/gollum/docs/src/gen/producer/awsFirehose.rst

 **StreamMapping**

-  This value defines a translation from gollum stream to firehose stream name.
-If no mapping is given the gollum stream name is used as firehose stream name.
+  This value defines a translation from gollum stream names to firehose stream names.
+If no mapping is given, the gollum stream name is used as the firehose stream name.
   By default this parameter is set to "empty"

 **RecordMaxMessages** (default: 1)

-  This value defines the number of messages which send in one record to aws firehose.
+  This value defines the number of messages to send in one record to aws firehose.
   By default this parameter is set to "1".

 **RecordMessageDelimiter** (default: \n)

-  This value defines the string to delimit messages within a firehose record.
+  This value defines the delimiter string to use between messages within a firehose record.
   By default this parameter is set to "\n".